Social media has become a massive part of our lives. The question is whether or not you should post the same content across social networks.

-With a limited amount of characters allowed for your Tweet, you need to write something catchy to get people interested and utilize hashtags to create a Twitter conversation.
+With limited characters for your Tweet, you need to write something catchy to get people interested and utilise hashtags to create a Twitter conversation.

 However, using hashtags is not popular on LinkedIn.
-Also, a text of more than 280 characters is not welcome on Twitter but is OK on other networks.
+Also, a text of over 280 characters is not welcome on Twitter but is okay on other networks.

-You also need to take into consideration the user demographics of each social network that you use.Since each network has its characteristics, content posted to one social media channel is not suitable for another.
+It would help if you also considered the user demographics of each social network you use.Since each network has its characteristics, content posted to one social media channel is unsuitable for another.
 Click To Tweet

-Your audience demographics on one social network is probably unique from your audience on another.
+Your audience demographics on one social network are probably unique from your audience on another.

-For example, through careful monitoring of my audience on social media, I realise that I have a different audience on each network.
+For example, by carefully monitoring my audience on social media, I realise I have a different audience on each network.

-The percentage of individuals that follow me on more than one platform is negligible.
+The percentage of individuals that follow me on over one platform is negligible.

-Then, I can more or less get away with posting the ‘same’ content across my social networks without pissing off my followers since my audience differs from one another.
+Then, I can more or less get away with posting the same content across my social networks without pissing off my followers since my audience differs from one another.

-However, this is what obtains for me!… You need to do your research to figure out what works best for you.
+However, this applies to me!… Doing your research to determine what works best for you would be best.

-However, if you have the resources in-house to create/curate unique content to all your social networks, this would be ideal.If social media is not your thing and you don't have the necessary skills, tools, and resources to handle it in-house, then you can outsource this to Mauco!
+However, this would be ideal if you have the resources in-house to create/curate unique content for all your social networks.If social media is not your thing and you don't have the necessary skills, tools, and resources to handle it in-house, you can outsource it to Mauco!
 Click To Tweet

-Doing so provides an incentive for the same set of people to follow you across many social networks.
+Doing so incentivises the same set of people to follow you across many social networks.